Square Peg in a Circular Hole: Choosing the Right Ansatz for Isolated Black Holes in Generic Gravitational Theories

 Our results do imply that if a theory satisfies the conditions of our theorem, then \textit{all} black hole solutions must have a circular spacetime, but the converse is not necessarily true.
 Imagine one were to find a black hole solution in a modified theory (in which our theorem does not apply) by requiring \textit{a priori} that the spacetime be circular.
-The existence of this solution does not then mean that other non-circular solutions do not exist.
+The existence of this solution does not then mean that other noncircular solutions do not exist.
 For example, black hole solutions have been found in Einstein-Yang-Mills theories with~\cite{Kleihaus:2003sh} and without~\cite{Kleihaus:2000kg} a dilaton field, and in Einstein-\ae ther theory in the slow-rotation approximation~\cite{Barausse:2013nwa,Barausse:2015frm} assuming \textit{a priori} that the spacetime must be circular.
-In both cases, however, our theorem does not apply because either the Yang-Mills vector gauge field is non-invertible after gauge fixing or the \ae ther field is non-invertible because of its timelike constraint.
-Thus, the existence of those solutions does not imply that other non-circular black hole solutions do not exist in these theories, which could be explored further.
+In both cases, however, our theorem does not apply because either the Yang-Mills vector gauge field is noninvertible after gauge fixing or the \ae ther field is noninvertible because of its timelike constraint.
+Thus, the existence of those solutions does not imply that other noncircular black hole solutions do not exist in these theories, which could be explored further.

-\emph{Acknowledgements.---} We thank Daniela~Doneva, David~Garfinkle, Carlos~A.~R.~Herdeiro and Jutta~Kunz for discussions.
-Y.X, H.O.S and N.Y.~acknowledge financial support through NSF grants No.~PHY-1759615, PHY-1949838 and NASA ATP Grant No.~17-ATP17-0225, No.~NNX16AB98G and No.~80NSSC17M0041.
-C.d.R and J.Z.~acknowledge financial support provided by the European Union's Horizon 2020 Research Council grant 724659 MassiveCosmo ERC-2016-COG.
+\emph{Acknowledgements.---} We thank Lydia~Bieri, Daniela~Doneva, David~Garfinkle, Leonardo~Gualtieri, Carlos~A.~R.~Herdeiro, and Jutta~Kunz for discussions.
+Y.X., H.O.S. and N.Y.~acknowledge financial support through NSF Grant Nos.~PHY-1759615 and PHY-1949838 and NASA ATP Grant Nos.~17-ATP17-0225, NNX16AB98G, and 80NSSC17M0041.
+C.d.R. and J.Z.~acknowledge financial support provided by the European Union's Horizon 2020 Research Council grant 724659 MassiveCosmo ERC-2016-COG.
 H.W.~acknowledges financial support provided by the NSF Grant No. OAC-2004879 and the Royal Society Research Grant No.~RGF\textbackslash R1\textbackslash 180073.
-C.d.R also acknowledges financial support provided by STFC grants ST/P000762/1 and ST/T000791/1, by the Royal Society through a Wolfson Research Merit Award, by the Simons Foundation award ID 555326 under the Simons Foundation's Origins of the Universe initiative, `\textit{Cosmology Beyond Einstein's Theory}' and by the Simons Investigator award 690508.
+C.d.R. also acknowledges financial support provided by STFC grants ST/P000762/1 and ST/T000791/1, by the Royal Society through a Wolfson Research Merit Award, by the Simons Foundation award ID 555326 under the Simons Foundation's Origins of the Universe initiative, ``Cosmology Beyond Einstein's Theory,'' and by the Simons Investigator award 690508.